kyma-project/kyma/docs/helm-broker/docs/02-01-helm-broker.md

 title: Architecture
 ---

-The Helm Broker workflow starts with the registration process, during which the Helm Broker fetches bundles from the Kyma [`bundles`](https://github.com/kyma-project/bundles) repository, or from a remote HTTP server.
+The Helm Broker workflow starts with the registration process, during which the Helm Broker fetches bundles from the Kyma [`bundles`](https://github.com/kyma-project/bundles) repository, or from a remote HTTPS server.

 ### Registration process